jbcodeforce/autonomous-car-mgr/docs/architecture.md

 ![](./images/lambda-fct-0.png){ width=800 }

 * **Triggers** describe when a Lambda function should run.
 A trigger integrates the Lambda function with other AWS services, enabling to run the Lambda function in response to certain API calls that occur in the AWS account.
-To support microservice implementation using Lamdba, the main trigger should be API Gateway.
+To support microservice implementation using Lambda, the main trigger should be API Gateway.
 * An **execution environment** manages the processes and resources that are required to run the function.
 * **Configuration** includes compute resources, execution timeout, IAM roles (lambda_basic_execution)...

+Servers do not run continuously, and a function invocation is time boxed to 15 minutes.

-## Run Time architecture
+### Run Time architecture

 The execution environment follows the [life cycle](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html) as defined below (time goes from left to right):